Ecofin US Renewables Infrastructure Trust

 Over the 12 months ended 31 December 2022, RNEW’s shares traded between a 13.1% discount and a 9.8% premium and averaged a 1.7% discount.
 At 24 January 2023, RNEW’s discount was 12.7%.

+The past six months has been an eventful period for RNEW’s peer group.
 Uncertainties associated with volatile power prices, high inflation, rising discount rates, windfall taxes and power price caps have combined to shift the median fund in the sector to trading at a discount.
+However, we would note that RNEW is unaffected or only lightly affected by these factors.
+RNEW’s predictable cash flows may have made it harder for the fund to attract attention in an environment of soaring NAVs earlier in 2022.
+Now, they look like a strength.

 Premium and discount management